-The policies & procedures laid out in the following sections are focused on the academic aspects of the Department of Theatre Arts Bachelor of Arts, Bachelor of Science, Minor and Interdisciplinary in Fine Arts - Theatre Cognate programs.
-Please refer to the Theatre Arts Production

-Handbook for policies and guidelines pertaining to the production and performance aspects of the department.
+The policies and procedures laid out in the following sections are focused on the academic aspects of the Department of Theatre Arts Bachelor of Fine Arts programs.
+Please refer to the Theatre Arts Department Production Handbook for policies and guidelines pertaining to the production and performance aspects of the department.